St. Hugh of Lincoln Roman Catholic Church

 The Rev. Charles McGuire

-Charles McGuire was born in 1981 in the small town of Chillicothe, Ohio.
-When he was fifteen years old, he and his family left the New Religion and became Traditional Catholics.
+Fr.
+Charles McGuire was born in 1981 just outside the small town of Chillicothe, Ohio.?é?á When he was about fifteen years old, he and his family left the New Vatican II Religion and became Traditional Catholics.?é?á The Rev. Anthony Cekada was instrumental in helping him to understand what had happened in the Church since the 1960?ó?é¼?äós.

-Finally, on November 16, 2005, he was ordained a priest by the Most Reverend Daniel L. Dolan at St. Gertrude the Great Church in West Chester, Ohio (just outside of Cinicinnati).
+Father was ordained a priest on November 16th, 2005 by the Most Rev. Daniel Dolan at St. Gertrude the Great Church in West Chester, Ohio.

 The Most Rev. Daniel L. Dolan